jamesmcdonald112/dev-journal/case-studies/portfolio/Obsidian Style Graph.md

 ## **🧭 PHASE 1 — Foundation: Understand the Moving Parts**

-1. Learn how Obsidian’s graph view actually works — how it links notes using [Note Names](Note%20Names), how backlinks are handled, and how filenames correspond to nodes.
+1. Learn how Obsidian’s graph view actually works — how it links notes using [[Note Names]], how backlinks are handled, and how filenames correspond to nodes.

 2. Understand GitHub as a remote “vault.”
 You’ll be pulling Markdown files from a public (or private) GitHub repo.